a127000555/dsdl2018/Raspi3/README.md

 ### Pybluez

-Codes are in the `xble_server.py` code. (the server code should put in the same directory with `bitcoin.conf`)
+Codes are in the `xble_server.py` code. (the server code should put in the same directory with `bitcoin.conf`).
 We write our own service and characteristic.

-Our sellphone will only type `get wallet address` to request transaction address.
-And hard-coded many bitcoin command line in it (sign transaction)
+In `class TestCharacteristic(Characteristic):`, two important methods `ReadValue, WriteValue` will deal with the iteraction with smartphone.
+The smartphone can write request to raspi3 and read value from raspi3.

+Three important functions are `sign` and `get_raw_trans` and `get_address`.
+The will fork a subprocess and call `bitcoin-cli` rpc calls to signrawtransaction, decoderawtransaction, and getnewaddress respectively.

 Noted that we also need to run `advertise.py` to keep our raspi3 advertising.

 ## Part 3 Other Issues

-1. Daemon Process
+### Daemon Process

 For the sake of build a cold wallet, we need to make all process as daemon process.
 If you want to set your systemd, you should edit one file in `/etc/systemd/system`.
 For example, we should edit one file: